German watchmaker rebuilds luxury brand from post-war rubble

 Only after the fall of the Berlin Wall did Lange dare to relaunch the brand and create the Lange 1 model, with the help of the late Guenter Bluemlein, then the head of Swiss watchmakers Jaeger-LeCoultre and IWC.

-"Lange built a perfectly identifiable style, with its outsize date and off-center displays: the Saxon style," said Gregory Pons, editor of watch website businessmontres.
+"Lange built a perfectly identifiable style, with its outsize date and off-centre displays: the Saxon style," said Gregory Pons, editor of watch website businessmontres.

 Richemont acquired all three brands for 3.1 billion Swiss francs in 2000, leaving Walter Lange a 10 percent stake in Lange & Soehne that he sold to them in 2003.